cocos/cocos-docs/en/cocos-service/sdkhub-plugins/sdkhub-hms.md

       - If your application needs to be set to only support certain specific languages, fill in the format as **"en", "zh-rCN", "other languages ​​to be supported"**.
       - For the list of languages ​​supported by HMS Core SDK, please refer to the [Language Supported by HMS SDK](https://developer.huawei.com/consumer/en/doc/development/HMS-Guides/hmssdk_supported_language).

 - After the configuration is completed and the relevant interface is connected, you can use the **Project -> Build...** in the menu bar of the Creator editor to open the **Build** panel to build the project.
-For Creator 2.4.1 and above, please refer to the [Publish to HUAWEI AppGallery Connect](../../publish/publish-huawei-agc.md).
+For Creator 2.4.1 and above, please refer to the [Publish to HUAWEI AppGallery Connect](../../publish/publish-huawei-agc.md) document.
 Users of older versions can build and publish to the Android platform.

 - If you need to modify the project parameter configuration or JS code layer, after the modification is completed, just rebuild it in the build panel.